 — Sugar On Top-MU (@SugarOnTopMU) November 8, 2015

-Other places take it a step further making and selling donuts the way you would make and sell, say, a falafel.
-Places like this food truck in Orlando, the mid-Atlantic chain Duck’s Donuts, and Shore Good Donuts in Long Island, all have their dough prepared ahead of time but fry it up for you when you order it.
-You may have to wait a minute after ordering but what you get is hot, fresh, “sizzley” goodness—and an experience that feels more like ordering food than buying candy.
-Some places like Florida’s The Donut Experiment, even combine that model with the top-your-own idea, making the donuts in front of you and then letting you choose the toppings for them.
+Other places take it a step further, making and selling donuts the way you would make and sell, say, a falafel.
+Places like this food truck in Orlando, the mid-Atlantic chain Duck’s Donuts, and Shore Good Donuts in Long Island, all have their dough prepared ahead of time, but fry it up for you when you order it.
+You may have to wait a minute after ordering, but what you get is hot, fresh, sizzle-y goodness—and an experience that feels more like ordering food than buying candy.
+Some places, like Florida’s The Donut Experiment, even combine that model with the top-your-own idea, making the donuts in front of your and then letting your choose the toppings for them.
 Again, all of these are intended to be eaten pretty quickly, which lets them get more ambitious with the glazes and toppings.

 As more and more people apply their creative juices to donuts, it’s no surprise that people are re-thinking what culinary food groups they can belong to.
-As donut makers get more and more serious about crafting awesome donuts and crafting experiences that get customers to stop, think, and consider the thing they’re getting can only help them appreciate it more.
-The bottom line is: who doesn’t want a warm donut with their choice of toppings on it right now?
+As donut makers get more and more serious about crafting awesome donuts, crafting experiences that get customers to stop, think, and consider the thing they’re getting can only help them appreciate it more.
+And of course, the bottom line is: who doesn’t want a warm donut with their choice of toppings on it right now?